-Superclass of: E83 Type Creation

-Scope note: This class comprises events that result in the creation of conceptual items or immaterial products, such as legends, poems, texts, music, images, movies, laws, types etc.
+Subclass of: Superclass of: E7 Activity E63 Beginning of Existence E83 Type Creation Superclass of.
+Los Type Creation Scope note: This class comprises events that result in the creation of conceptual items or immaterial products, such as legends, poems, texts, music, images, movies, laws, types etc. Examples: